sassoftware/virk/playbooks/home-directory-creator/README.md

 ## Running the Playbook

-To run the script, execute the following command:
+To run this playbook, execute the following command:
 ```
 ansible-playbook home-directory-creator.yml -i <your.inventory.ini>
 ```